How to apply to our joint doctoral programs

-- Students must designate one of the three degree tracks—economics, political science, or sociology—at the time of application.
+- Students must apply to one of the three degree programs—public policy & economics, public policy & political science, or public policy & sociology—at the time of application.

 - The application requires a program code.
 Please choose the code associated with the program you will be applying for: public policy & economics (01677), public policy and political science (01679), or public policy and sociology (01681)

 - Note: Applicants for the joint PhD in public policy & sociology and the joint PhD in public policy and economics are recommended to choose a subplan (field).

 - The application files for admission by the Ford School PhD admissions committee are then forwarded to the appropriate department admissions committee counterpart for consideration.

 - December 1: Applications are due and the administrative process begins.